Marfjeh/SuperSpam/README.md

 # SuperSpam 3

 ## project aborted. because i lost interest in SuperSpam at least on the C# version. maybe the java version will replace superspam.
-I'm also thinking to public the sourcecode.
+I'm also thinking to public the sourcecode. if you want to continue the project feel free to make a pull request!

 Advanced program for keypress automation.